salesvictor/MWhitespace/README.md

-# MWhitespaces
+# MWhitespace

 ----

 ## What's this?

-MWhitespaces is a personal project that aims to construct a mnemonic language that gets assembled into a Whitespaces source code.
-It will also include a compiler to run your Whitespaces codes.
+MWhitespace is a personal project that aims to construct a mnemonic language that gets assembled into a Whitespace source code.
+It will also include a compiler to run your Whitespace codes.

 ----